-Minimum Lot
+Minimum Lot Widt

-District Width (feet)
+District (feet)

 R-1-20 100

 R-1-15 80

 R-2-15

 For two-family units 100

 For single-family units 75

-- B. Front yard setbacks. - (1) The minimum front yard, rear and side line setback for any buildings or structures hereafter erected shall be as follows: - (a) For R-1-20 Districts the minimum building front line setback shall be 60 feet. - (b) For all other R-1 and R-2 Districts the minimum building front line setback shall be 40 feet if located on a Town or private road and 60 feet if located on a county or state road.
+B. Front yard setbacks.

+- (1) The minimum front yard, rear and side line setback for any buildings or structures hereafter erected shall be as follows: - (a) For R-1-20 Districts the minimum building front line setback shall be 60 feet. - (b) For all other R-1 and R-2 Districts the minimum building front line setback shall be 40 feet if located on a Town or private road and 60 feet if located on a county or state road.
 The Town shall require that front yard setbacks conform to those previously existing on the same or immediately adjacent street. - (2) In the case of a building on a through lot or corner lot, front yard depth shall be required on both streets. - C. Side yard setbacks.
-Minimum side yardSide setbacks in all residential districts shall be 10% of theare based on lot width, to a minimum of and may not be less than eight feet, or within an easement.
-134 - D. Rear yard setbacks.
+Side setbacks are based on lot width and may not be less than eight feet, nor may side setbacks impermissibly infringe on an easement. - D. Rear yard setbacks.
 Minimum rear yard setbacks in all residential districts shall be 10 feet.

-§ 295-910.1.
+§ 295-10.1.
 Rural Residential District.
 [Added 7-20-2005 by L.L.
-No. 2-2005135]
+No. 2-2005]